CallinCeriani/blast2tree/README.md

 # Analysis functions

 --build
-(Utilizes: $blast, $bedtools) Create blastdb for genome and blast search our reference markers, while extracting sequences.
+Utilizes: [blast](https://anaconda.org/bioconda/blast) and [bedtools](https://anaconda.org/bioconda/bedtools).
+Creates blastdb for each genome and does blast search against your provided reference markers, thereafter, extracting the relevant hit sequences.

 --extract
 (Utilizes: Custom script) This determines the longest hit in .bed file and extracts it.